sophiecee/packing-app/PACKING-APP-README.md

 ## Pasting in an old list

 Add tab → **Paste in a whole list instead**.
-Works with Google Tasks exports and similar: headings (with or without a colon) become groups, quantities written as "x3", "X2" or "7 bottles" are picked up automatically including when glued onto the item name, and anything in brackets becomes a note rather than part of the name.
+Works with Google Tasks exports and similar: headings (with or without a colon, including `**bold:**` and `*italic:*` markdown styles, and checkbox-prefixed ones like `[ ] BUGGIES:`) become groups, quantities written as "x3", "X2" or "7 bottles" are picked up automatically including when glued onto the item name, and anything in brackets becomes a note rather than part of the name.

+**The first line is checked for a trip title** before anything else — something like "Efteling christmas, 4 days, driving" is read for name, month (including "christmas" → December, "easter" → April, and similar), day count, transport, and whether it looks international, rather than being imported as an item.
+A teal box shows what it understood and lets you create a proper new trip from it, or turn that off to import into whichever trip is already active instead.

+After that, **map each group to a current room and bag** — not each item individually.
+The app makes its own best guess first: a direct name match, or "Upstairs"/"Downstairs" mapped against which of your rooms are upstairs (bedrooms, our bathroom, landing, utility cupboard) versus everything else.
+Where it genuinely can't tell — "Meds", "Purple bag", anything that doesn't match a known room or bag — it says so honestly with an amber "needs a choice" flag rather than silently defaulting to whatever's first in the list.
+Those groups float to the top so you see them before the ones it got right.
+The import button stays disabled until every included group has both a room and a bag chosen, so nothing can land in the wrong place by accident.

-After reading the list, map each **group** to a current room and bag — not each item individually.
-Skip any group you don't want.
-Old bag names like "blue bag" come in fine; rename them properly afterwards from Rooms and bags, which will sweep every item that used that name.
+Old bag names like "blue bag" come in fine under whatever heading the old list used; rename them properly afterwards from Rooms and bags, which will sweep every item that used that name.

 Strip real names out before pasting.
 Use S, F, Mum, Dad.